BuddyHQ.AI

 A single tap selects a section.
 A subtle highlight appears on the canvas.
 No editing UI yet just confirmation that the user has the right thing.

-A quick-edit sheet rises from the bottom text, colour, layout toggle.
+A quick-edit sheet rises from the bottom: text, colour, layout toggle.
 Half-screen.
 The selected section stays visible.
 Most edits never go deeper.

 For complex edits image library, layout swap, content rewrite the sheet expands to a full-screen modal.
 The editing tool takes over; the user re-enters context on close.

 The interesting decision wasn't the bottom sheet itself that's a known mobile pattern.
 It was which controls go in which tier.
 Anything the user might toggle without thinking belongs in the sheet.
 Anything that needs full attention belongs in the modal.
-The audit gave a clean classification: ~70% of desktop's contextual controls fit in the bottom sheet, ~30% needed the modal.
+The audit gave a clean classification: ~70% of desktop's contextual controls fit in the sheet, ~30% needed the modal.

 The mobile adaptation ran for about a month, after the desktop builder shipped.
 My senior who'd led the desktop work was the first reviewer on every mobile call.
 The constraint that made this productive: he'd already built the system, so every component change I proposed was a conversation about whether the mobile pattern broke a desktop assumption.